apace100/origins-docs/docs/entity_conditions/scoreboard.md

 }
 ```

-This condition will activate whenever the entity has a value greater than 3 on the scoreboard objective "obj".
+This condition will activate whenever the player has a value greater than 3 on the scoreboard objective "obj".